 - 3 green cardamoms

 - 1 tsp white poppy seeds, ground

 - Crumble saffron into a small bowl, add the milk and leave to steep.

 - Place the coriander seeds, salt and peppercorns into a pestle and mortar and crush.

 - Then add the roughly chopped ginger and garlic and pound to create an aromatic paste.

 - Place chicken into a large bowl and add the yoghurt, gram flour, turmeric and the paste from the pestle and mortar.
 Stir thoroughly, cover and leave to marinade for an hour or longer if possible.

-- Heat ghee in a pan and add the cloves, cardamom, cassia and the dried red chillies and fry for a few minutes until fragrant.
+- Heat oil or ghee in a pan and add the cloves, cardamom pods, cassia and the dried red chillies and fry for a few minutes until fragrant.

 - Add the minced onions and fry gently on a medium heat for about 10 minutes, until they just begin to brown.

-- Add the marinated chicken and stir-fry for about 5 minutes on a medium heat.
+- Add chicken and stir-fry for about 5 minutes on a medium heat, stirring occasionally.